All Products

 • CONTINUE: Auto Scaling continues to respond to scale-in or scale-out requests.

-• ABANDON: Auto Scaling releases ECS instances that are created during scale-out activities or removes ECS instances from the scaling group during scale-in activities.
+• ABANDON: Auto Scaling releases Elastic Compute Service (ECS) instances that are created during scale-out activities, or removes ECS instances from the scaling group during scale-in activities.

-If a scaling group has multiple lifecycle hooks in effect and you set the DefaultResult parameter for one of the lifecycle hooks to ABANDON or ROLLBACK, the following rule applies to scale-in activities: When the lifecycle hook whose DefaultResult parameter is set to ABANDON or ROLLBACK times out, other lifecycle hooks time out ahead of schedule.
+If multiple lifecycle hooks in a scaling group are triggered during scale-in activities and you set the DefaultResult parameter to ABANDON for one of the lifecycle hooks, Auto Scaling immediately performs the action after the lifecycle hook whose DefaultResult is set to ABANDON times out.
+As a result, other lifecycle hooks time out ahead of schedule.
 In other cases, Auto Scaling performs the action only after all lifecycle hooks time out.
-The action that Auto Scaling performs is specified by the DefaultResult parameter of the last lifecycle hook that times out.

 Default value: CONTINUE.